0Crow/Github_API/README.md

 ## How it works

 - The demo reads the token from the constant in `github.js`, attaches an `Authorization: token <TOKEN>` header to requests, and uses `fetch()` to call GitHub REST API endpoints.
+- Now, once token was properly included in js, user must search for user's username to see its profile and repository.
-- Responses are displayed in the UI and logged to the browser console; for production, move authentication to a secure backend to avoid exposing tokens.
+- Once successful, the responses are displayed in the UI such as profile and repositories and logged to the browser console if error.

 ## Security

 - Use environment-backed tokens or a server proxy for production demos.